leojaimesson/subburn/README.md

 # SubBurn

-Burn subtitles directly onto video frames — no ffmpeg CLI required.
+Burn subtitles directly onto video frames.

-SubBurn reads a list of timed text segments, renders them onto each video frame with Pillow, and re-encodes the result using PyAV (which bundles its own FFmpeg libraries).
-GPU availability and encoder presets are also discovered through PyAV — no system ffmpeg binary needed at all.
+SubBurn reads a list of timed text segments, renders them onto each video frame with Pillow, and re-encodes the result using PyAV.
 It ships three rendering modes out of the box:

 | Renderer | Style | Behaviour |
 |---|---|---|